vdhicts/csr-generator/README.md

 ## Security

-If you discover any security related issues in this or other packages of Vdhicts, please email security@vdhicts.nl instead of using the issue tracker.
+If you discover any security-related issues in this or other packages of Vdhicts, please email security@vdhicts.nl instead of using the issue tracker.

 ## License